“Peter!” Eun Yin’s voice came from outside the house.

 “What are you doing?” she called.

-He kept chewing, meeting her gaze with his Han-filled eyes.
+He kept chewing, meeting her gaze with Han-filled eyes.
 “Fucking delicious!”
 It came out as fuffing dilisha!

 Eun took off, thumbs hooked into the straps of her backpack.
 Peter lifted his unicycle onto his shoulder, then ran up the street like a bat out of hell.
 Ten minutes later, he burst through the doors of Atherton High, his face marked by the colorful remains of pulverized flowers.
-Eun had gotten there five minutes before him.
+Eun had gotten there five minutes prior.